Contractual and statutory periodic tenancies

 However, many of the benefits associated with contractual continuations do not apply to these informal contracts, particularly where they are verbally agreed.
 The NRLA strongly advises its members to always agree a tenancy in writing so the terms and conditions are clearly laid out and everyone understands their obligations.

-What type of periodic tenancy does the NRLA agreement have
+What type of periodic tenancy does the NRLA agreement create?

 All of the NRLA assured shorthold tenancy agreements create a contractual periodic tenancy that continues on from the initial fixed term.